 "Sandpaper"-like toilet paper is still in use in some toilets in Russia and Eastern Europe.
 Yes, the soft stuff is available for general purchase.
 The gray-to-brownish Soviet-issue toilet paper is as bad as the stereotype - to varying degrees.
 If you stay at a friend's house, and they are still using it, try introducing them to the cotton toilet paper.
 They will probably think you're funny for lavishing luxury on your posterior.

-Toilets in Private Residences in Russia and East Europe
+Toilets in Private Residences

 Some toilets in Russia and Eastern Europe are given their own room, separate from the bathing/sink area.
 This will require you to exit the "toilet room" and enter the actual "bath" room to wash your hands.
 No one thinks this is weird.